 How will the B4AV connection enter my house?

 The normal installation is to take orange duct that has been laid through the property grounds, change to black duct as it comes above ground (UV stabilised) and run it up the wall to a small house entry box (the size of a spectacles case!).
 This contains a gas block that prevents gases like radon or methane entering your house.
 These are not likely hazards, but we are intent on following best practice for safety!From the house entry box small hole will be drilled through the wall and a white 5mm duct will be fed through the hole into the backplate which is fitted to your inside wall.

-This work can be done by DIY householders or by trained local volunteers.
+This work can be done by DIY householders or by trained local volunteers see our information sheet.

 The duct is then ready for our technicians to bring fibre into the property, terminate it, and fit the wifi/router onto the backplate.
 You won’t need to use your old router anymore

 How will the B4AV connection be brought across my garden/drive etc?